This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Keep in mind that your stock pot is not a garbage can; keep stuff that is past its prime but still edible.
 If you want a full-bodied and complex broth/stock, it needs to contain more than just mushrooms IMHO.
 So, I pull out my bag of mushroom bits, and my bag of appropriate veggie scraps as well.

-🥗 How to Use the Broth
+🥗 How to Use the Mushroom Broth

 Need ideas for how to use your delicious roasted mushroom broth?
 You can use it in place of any broth/stock in dishes that feature mushrooms.
 It's fabulous in my Seared Scallop With Mushroom Risotto.
 Skip the scallop, and it's a filling vegetarian option.
 Try it in Instant Pot Lamb Stew Provençal or Irish Stew with Root Vegetables instead of the beef.